 (1) This clause applies to a person if:

-(a) the ACMA has reason to believe that the person :

-(i) has information or a document that is relevant to a matter mentioned in subclause (2); or
+(a) the ACMA has reasonable grounds to believe that the person has information or a document (other than source code) that is relevant to any of the following matters:

-(ii) is capable of giving evidence which the ACMA has reason to believe is relevant to a matter mentioned in subclause (2); and

-(b) the ACMA considers that it requires the information, document or evidence for the performance of the ACMA’s function under paragraph 10(1)(md) of the Australian Communications and Media Authority Act 2005.

-(2) For the purposes of paragraph (1)(a), the matters are as follows:

-(a) misinformation or disinformation on a digital platform service;
+(i) misinformation or disinformation on a digital communications platform;

-(b) measures implemented by a digital platform provider to prevent or respond to misinformation or disinformation on a digital platform service, including the effectiveness of the measures;
+(ii) measures implemented by a digital communications platform provider to prevent or respond to misinformation or disinformation on a digital communications platform, including the effectiveness of the measures; and

-(c) the prevalence of content containing false, misleading or deceptive information provided on a digital platform service (other than excluded content for misinformation purposes).
+(b) the ACMA considers that it requires the information or document for the performance of the ACMA’s function under paragraph 10(1)(md) of the Australian Communications and Media Authority Act 2005.

+(2) Paragraph (1)(a) does not apply in relation to information or documents relating to content posted by the person on the digital communications platform, other than content posted in the person’s capacity as:

+(a) a fact checker; or

+(b) a content moderator; or

+(c) an employee of the provider of the platform; or

+(d) a person providing services to the provider of the platform.

-ACMA may require information, documents or evidence
+ACMA may require information or documents

 (3) The ACMA may, by written notice given to the person, require the person: